Chlorine Shortage – What to Expect in 2021

 How to Prepare

 The loss of such a great amount of Trichlor, along with increasing demand, means a steep price increase is likely.
 The extent of the chlorine shortage is still unknown, as the amount of product lost is yet to be determined.
 While it is still early yet for the swimming season, it is advisable to prepare now for your pool opening.
 That includes stocking up on chemicals needed to get you through the majority, if not the entire swimming season.
+Some pool owners are also considering converting to a saltwater pool system, which generates its own chlorine and reduces the need for added chemicals.

 Many pool centers are stocking up on products to brace for the high demand coming their way.
 That includes us here at B&B Pool and Spa Center as well!
 We understand the impact high chemical prices can have on everyone’s budgets, especially during such a trying time globally.
 In order to ease that financial burden, we are offering a 20% discount on chemical orders of $500 or more, when placed along with your pool opening.
 When it’s time to open your pool, our skilled technicians will bring your order along with them, delivering it right to your backyard!
 Although we can’t yet predict the total effect the BioLab fire will have on prices, we hope we can help ease that pain point through this offering.
 We want you and your family to continue enjoying your pool all season long.